homas01123/SABER_fast/README.md

 ## Running the code

-Please refer to the "forward_inverse_basics" vignette for introduction on forward and inverse modeling using SABER.
+Please refer to the [forward_inverse_basics]("./vignettes/forward_inverse_basics.Rmd") vignette for introduction on forward and inverse modeling using SABER.